finos/osr-checklists/checklists/oss-compliance-program.md

 ## Strategy

-Document your open source stategy covering the following areas, as relevant:
+Document your open source strategy covering the following areas, as relevant:

 - [ ] Strategic objectives: what benefits you intend to realize through using and engaging with open source, and how.
 - [ ] Compliance strategy: high-level strategy for ensuring open source compliance across enterprise, including the process for implementing that strategy.